János Farkas de Boldogfa: Marriage and children

 In April 26th 1772 he married the noble lady Judith Sümeghy de Lovász et Szentmargitha (1754–1820), daughter of the nobleman Ferenc Sümeghy, a landowner on Zala county and Marianna Póka de Pókafalva (1728–1797).
 Her paternal grandparents were Mihály Sümeghy (fl.
 1716−1727), Prothonotary of Zala county, landowner and lady Judit Foky (fl.
 1700−1723); her maternal grandparents were Gábor Póka de Pókafalva (fl.
 1728−1752) captain of the royal army, landowner and lady Klára Bertalan de Szenttamás.
 The brother in law of János Farkas de Boldogfa was József Sümeghy de Lovász et Szentmargita (1757–1832), royal counselor of Francis II, Holy Roman Emperor, vice-ispán of the county of Zala, and a wealthy landowner.
 Among the ancestors of Judit Sümeghy were the noble families Meszlény de Meszlén, Nádasdy de Nádasd, Lengyel de Lengyeltóth, and Zichy.
 From the marriage of János Farkas and Judit Sümeghy 7 children were born, but only two reached important social, political and administrative status: János Nepomuk Farkas de Boldogfa (1774–1847), jurist, landowner, vice-ispán of the county of Zala (Hungarian: alispán of Zala), and Ferenc Farkas de Boldogfa (1779–1844), judge, landowner.
 From these two sons descend the family's two branches that still exists until the present time.
 One of his grandsons, through his child János was Imre Farkas de Boldogfa (1811–1876), jurist, landowner, chief magistrate of the district of Zalaegerszeg (Hungarian: főszolgabíró).
-Other grandson was Ferenc Farkas de Boldogfa (1838–1908), economyst, landowner, Zala county auditor and monetary comptroller of the county, who descended from his son Ferenc.
+Other grandson was Ferenc Farkas de Boldogfa (1838–1908), economist, landowner, Zala county auditor and monetary comptroller of the county, who descended from his son Ferenc.